 - 18.1 percent from one doctor

 - 16.6 percent stolen or bought from a relative or friend

-- 3.9 percent bought from a drug dealing stranger
+- 3.9 percent bought from a drug-dealing stranger

 - 4.1 percent bought from the Internet, more than one doctor or other

-The large majority of teenagers who abuse prescription drugs get them from their parent’s medicine cabinets and take them because they are not illegal.
+The vast majority of teens who abuse prescription drugs get them from their parent’s medicine cabinets and take them because they are not illegal.
 These drugs are cheap, can be used as study aids, and there is less shame if they are caught than for illegal street drugs.
 For 21 percent, even if they are caught, their parents don’t care much.
 There are government agencies, community organizations, police departments and pharmacies that have drug take-back programs.
-The Food and Drug Administration (FDA) provides information and guidance for people to properly dispose of their prescription drugs when they are no longer needed.
+The Food and Drug Administration (FDA) provides information and guidance for people to properly dispose of their prescription painkillers when they are no longer needed.